 Before we get started on the finer points, we will begin by giving you an overview of peer-to-peer fundraising.
 Also known as P2P fundraising, it encourages individuals to run their own personal campaigns to raise money on behalf of a nonprofit.
-Participants share online donation pages with their own friends and family, who often donate because they know and trust them.
+Unlike traditional donation letters, participants share online donation pages with their own friends and family, who often donate because they know and trust them.
 These donations go directly to your organization.

 The Difference Between Peer-to-Peer Fundraising and Crowdfunding

 I know what you may be thinking: crowdfunding and peer-to-peer fundraising sound surprisingly similar, so what is the difference?
 We have got your back.
 While similar in nature, these fundraising campaigns have different uses.